Stefanistkuhl/stefanistkuhl.github.io/content/posts/itsi/Year-3/Exercise-9/Security-test-of-Windows-Server.md

 We also deployed `EvWatcher` to monitor and limit attack attempts, ensuring that further malicious actions would be detected and blocked.
 For privilege escalation, we used `MSHTA` in combination with an MP3 file to bypass security and deploy `Mimikatz` onto the target system.
 To ensure `Mimikatz` could function, we disabled Windows Defender.

 `Mimikatz` is a powerful tool used to extract credentials, manipulate security tokens, and perform privilege escalation on Windows systems.
 It can dump plaintext passwords, password hashes, and Kerberos tickets from memory, providing an attacker with sensitive information.
 This exercise highlighted the importance of securing systems against such attacks by using strong policies, disabling insecure protocols like `NTLM`, and employing endpoint protection to prevent tools like `Mimikatz` from successfully exploiting the system.
+[^LaTeXSummary]: The summary was created after providing a draft of bullet points of what we did to ChatGPT.

 ---